vegaprotocol/specs/protocol/0070-MKTD-market-decimal-places.md

 ## Acceptance criteria

 - As a user, I can propose a market with a different precision than its settlement asset
   - This proposal is valid if the precision is NOT greater than the settlement asset precision - position precision (<a name="0070-MKTD-021" href="#0070-MKTD-021">0070-MKTD-021</a>).
-For product spot, the market precision should be NOT greater than the quote asset precision - position precision (<a name="0070-MKTD-022" href="#0070-MKTD-022">0070-MKTD-022</a>)
+For product spot, the market decimal should be NOT greater than the quote asset decimal - position decimal (<a name="0070-MKTD-022" href="#0070-MKTD-022">0070-MKTD-022</a>)
   - This proposal is NOT valid if the precision is greater than the settlement asset precision - position precision (<a name="0070-MKTD-023" href="#0070-MKTD-023">0070-MKTD-023</a>).
-For product spot this proposal is NOT valid if the market precision is greater than the quote asset precision - position precision (<a name="0070-MKTD-024" href="#0070-MKTD-024">0070-MKTD-024</a>).
+For product spot this proposal is NOT valid if the market decimal is greater than the quote asset decimal - position decimal (<a name="0070-MKTD-024" href="#0070-MKTD-024">0070-MKTD-024</a>).
-  - For product spot, position precision should be NOT greater than base asset precision (<a name="0070-MKTD-025" href="#0070-MKTD-025">0070-MKTD-025</a>)
+  - For product spot, position decimal should be NOT greater than base asset decimal (<a name="0070-MKTD-025" href="#0070-MKTD-025">0070-MKTD-025</a>)
-  - For product spot, the market prososal is NOT valid if the position precision is greater than base asset precision (<a name="0070-MKTD-026" href="#0070-MKTD-026">0070-MKTD-026</a>)
+  - For product spot, the market prososal is NOT valid if the position decimal is greater than base asset decimal (<a name="0070-MKTD-026" href="#0070-MKTD-026">0070-MKTD-026</a>)
 - Assert that the settlement calculation can be correctly calculated when:
   - settlement data precision is > than the settlement asset precision (i.e. settlement data has more precision (decimal places) than the settlement asset and precision will be lost) (<a name="0070-MKTD-018" href="#0070-MKTD-018">0070-MKTD-018</a>)
   - settlement data precision is < than the settlement asset precision (i.e. settlement data has less precision (decimal places) than the settlement asset and no precision will be lost) (<a name="0070-MKTD-019" href="#0070-MKTD-019">0070-MKTD-019</a>)